 Although every care has been taken to ensure this appliance has no burrs, or sharp edges, we recommend that you wear protective gloves when installing and moving this appliance.
 This will prevent any injury.

 Before installation we advise that these instructions are read thoroughly, this will allow for preparation and will save time and labour.
-Always use a registered installer for this appliance.
+Always use a registered installer for this appliance as self installation may invalidate you guarantee if done incorrectly.